Week 10 NFL Power Rankings: Biggest risers, fallers since preseason

 Week 9 ranking: No. 24

 Preseason ranking: 13.
-The Buccaneers have lost five straight and have taken a huge dive in our power rankings as a result.
-The blame for the downfall lies on both sides of the ball: Both the offense and defense rank outside the top 20 in points per game this season.
+The Buccaneers have lost five straight and have taken a huge dive in our rankings as a result.
+The blame for the downfall lies on both sides of the ball: The offense and defense rank outside the top 20 in points per game this season.

 29. Indianapolis Colts